-Climate Bonds launches new Climate Resilience Principles for US market Framework for accelerating climate resilient investments in green bond market
+Climate Bonds releases new Climate Resilience Principles

+Framework for accelerating climate resilient investments in green bond market

-New York: 24/09/2019: 06:00 EST: Today at a meeting of the Global Adaptation & Resilience Investment Working Group (GARI), the Climate Bonds Initiative released for the US market new Climate Resilience Principles (CRP) - a high-level guidance for governments, investors and banks to determine when projects and assets are compatible with a climate resilient economy.
+LONDON, 17/09/2019: 12:00 BST: Today the Climate Bonds Initiative has released the Climate Resilience Principles (CRP) - a high-level guidance for governments, investors and banks to determine when projects and assets are compatible with a climate resilient economy.

-The Climate Resilience Principles were developed as a partnership between the Climate Bonds Initiative and the World Resources Institute (WRI) and Climate Resilience Consulting using an Adaptation and Resilience Expert Group (AREG), comprised of more than 30 specialists from leading international authorities in the adaptation and resilience space.
+Coordinated by a partnership between Climate Bonds Initiative, World Resources Institute (WRI) and Climate Resilience Consulting, development of the Climate Resilience Principles was undertaken by an Adaptation and Resilience Expert Group (AREG), comprised of more than 30 specialists from leading international authorities in the adaptation and resilience space, drawn from academia, not-for-profit, public and private sectors of climate science.